-FINANCIAL SUMMARY FOR THE PAST FOUR YEARS
+FINANCIAL SUMMARY FOR THE PAST FIVE YEARS

-A summary of the results and the assets and liabilities of the Group for the last four financial years is set out on page 3 of this annual report.
+A summary of the results and the assets and liabilities of the Group for the past five financial years is set out on page 3 of this annual report.
 This summary does not form part of the audited consolidated financial statements.

-USE OF NET PROCEEDS FROM GLOBAL OFFERING
+USE OF NET PROCEEDS